DylanRCastillo/Predicting-Credit-Risk/README.md

 ## Fit a LogisticRegression model and RandomForestClassifier model

 Created a LogisticRegression model, fit it to the data, and print the model's score.
-Which model performed better?
-How does that compare to your prediction?
-Write down your results and thoughts.

 ![predictions](Images/predictions.PNG)